BasPH/hbase-prometheus-monitoring/README.md

 # Monitoring HBase with Prometheus demo

 This repo serves as a demo for [this blog](https://blog.godatadriven.com/hbase-prometheus-monitoring).
-Running `./run-demo.sh` will set up HBase, Prometheus and Grafana.
+Running `./run-demo.sh` will set up HBase pseudo-distributed with 2 masters and 4 regionservers, Prometheus and Grafana.
 Browse to http://localhost:3000/dashboard/db/hbase to view the metrics.

 There are several dependencies, e.g. Docker on OS X is used for Prometheus and Grafana.
 You might need to install something or edit configs.